zydou/arti/doc/dev/notes/memory-limit.md

           // fudge next_oldest by something to do with number of loop iterations,
           // to avoid one-allocation-each-time ping pong between multiple caches

-          // Actually, each entry is a Vec<Partipant> so we must iterate or collect
+          // Actually, each entry is a Vec<Participant> so we must iterate or collect

           note that we are reclaiming oldest;
           oldest_particip = ps[oldest].clone();